onlinewolf/friendcipher/README.md

 - [ ] Optimalisation
 - [x] Performance teszt
 - [ ] Java source
-Description:
  - Is this slower than AES?
 Yes. (if the hash is Keccak.)
  - Was it created for the future?
 Yes.